Signed in as:

 Overview

-Critical engagement is explicitly invited: the value of the meeting lies in testing, refining or, if necessary, rejecting elements of the framework in light of evidence and expert judgement.
+Critical engagement is explicitly invited: the value of the meeting lies in testing, refining or, where appropriate, rejecting elements of the framework in light of evidence and expert judgement.
+There is no expectation of prior allegiance to dynamic symmetry theory, and no requirement to frame your contribution in its terminology.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.